-(In thousands) Quoted prices in active markets for identical assets Significant observable inputs Significant unobservable inputs
+in active markets for identical Significant observable Significant unobservable

-Asset category Total (Level 1) (Level 2) (Level 3)
+(In thousands) Asset category Total assets (Level 1) inputs (Level 2) inputs (Level 3)

-Taiwan plan assets (a) \$ 669 \$ 669
+Taiwan plan assets (a) \$669 \$669

-Germany plan assets (b) \$ 166 \$ 166
+Germany plan assets (b) \$166 \$166

-\$ 835 \$ 835
+\$835 \$835

-(a) This category includes investments in the government of Taiwan's pension fund.
-The government of Taiwan is responsible for the strategy and allocation of the investment contributions.

-(b) This category includes investments in an insurer's balanced asset fund.
+- (a) This category includes investments in the government of Taiwan's pension fund.
+The government of Taiwan is responsible for the strategy and allocation of the investment contributions. - (b) This category includes investments in an insurer's balanced asset fund.
 The insurer is responsible for the strategy and allocation of the investment contributions.
 The Company selects a pre-packaged portfolio pooled investment fund that is conservative.
 The majority of the funs are invested broadly in German mortgage bonds, construction loans and government bonds with good credit rating.